A new WordPress theme for car services, car detailing, auto wash & repair has been launched! Get it NOW at 40% off… https://t.co/nQFtSSGjjM

-If you see or want to learn more about the following types of bees in Florida call a Fort Lauderdale bee removal expert.
+If you see or want to learn more about the following types of bees in South Florida call a professional bee removal and relocation expert.
 Learn about their appearance, behavior, and common hive and nest locations.

 CAUTION: Please do not attempt to remove or kill the hive or nest yourself.
 Even otherwise docile bees can become aggressive when disturbed or threatened.

 Appearance: Honeybees are golden-brown and fuzzy with dark brown or black bands surrounding the abdomen.

 Behavior: They travel in large swarms and are especially visible when establishing a new colony.
 Honeybees are generally tame, but will attack if you disturb their nest or provoke them.

 Common Hive Locations: Hives are made out of distinctly shaped honeycomb.
 They are found in walls, attics, and holes in trees.
 You can locate the hive if you observe the bees entering and leaving one specific spot.

 Appearance: Africanized honeybees look nearly identical to European honeybees, but are slightly smaller.